-Performance reports provide an analysis of the examination content areas.
-The purpose of the performance reports are to provide specific feedback to candidates about their performance on the examination materials.
-For each of the criteria, candidates will be given a report based on the rating scale below.
+Performance reports provide an analysis of the examination content areas the candidate was deficient in, i.e failed.
+The purpose of the performance reports are to provide specific feedback to candidates about their performance on the examination.
+For each of the criteria, candidates will be given a report based on the rating scale below in addition to how they scored in each component of the examination.